-If you are using some custom code on your Divi website – e.g. you have changed the footer links text in the footer.php file or you have edited the functions.php file of the Divi theme, it is highly recommended to use a child theme, so that when you update Divi to a newer version you won’t lose your custom codes.
+If you are using some custom code on your Divi website – e.g. you have made some changes to your header.php, footer.php file or you have edited the functions.php file of the Divi theme, it is highly recommended to use a child theme, so that when you update Divi to a newer version, you won’t lose your custom codes.
 Below you can read my quick tutorial on how to create a child theme.

 To create a child theme, just create a new folder, e.g. divi-child and place a file style.css into it.
-You can create this style.css file simply in a text editor like Wordpad or Notepad and then just rename this new .txt file to style.css.
+You can create this style.css file simply in a text editor like Wordpad or Notepad (I use Notepad++ for this, it is my favorite code editor.
+It is free, as well) and then just rename this new .txt file to style.css.
 Into this style.css file place the following code (you can copy and paste it right from here):

 Theme Name: Divi child theme